Compassion Fatigue Is A Reality Of Dementia Caregiving (Blog)

 To top things off, staff may have a heavy workload after they leave their work day and family may be sandwiched between generations and have a multiplicity of demands and responsibilities.
 If either or both situations apply to you, you may not be getting the help and support you need to balance the "giving" scenario.
 When you care, you can easily deplete your energy reserves.
 It is important to recognize that the losses and challenges experienced in dementia care can lead to a build-up of unexpressed emotions.
 Compassion fatigue is real!
 It is therefore vitally important to remember to care for those who care.
 But how?

-- Share your feelings: Share your feelings with others, especially when caring feels thankless.
+Share your feelings with others, especially when caring feels thankless.
 Support fellow "carers" (either paid staff or family members).
 Remember, the days are long and the rewards are too few.
 Pause and take time to deal with the emotions that may erupt along the way.

-- Validate your feelings: Validate your feelings by acknowledging that there are times that "this is really, really hard."
+Validate your feelings by acknowledging that there are times that "this is really, really hard."
 It isn't easy to deal with frailty, responsive behaviours or death.
 Find ways to vent and share your feelings, frustrations — and losses — with someone who will VALIDATE how you feel.
 Help others to understand how important it is for you to talk — without being judged.
 And in turn, help those who need the same.

-- Grieve: When those in your care die, take time to grieve the loss.
+When those in your care die, take time to grieve the loss.

 Dementia care has many ups and downs.
 Celebrate the successes — and remember to validate the feelings that come during the losses that are encountered along the way.
 Let me end this blog by sending a "shout out" and a "thank you" to all of you who support those who are living with dementia.
 Thank you.